-The challenge of the competition is to design a women’s house that aims to promote gender equality as a key factor in rural development.
-The structure must be a space dedicated to hosting activities which focus on education, raising awareness, and developing the village in the name of equality.
+The challenge of the competition is to design a Women’s house that aims to promote gender equality as a key factor in rural development.
+The architecture must be a space dedicated to hosting activities which focus on education, raising awareness, and developing the village in the name of equality.

 Director of Kengo Kuma & Associates Tokyo & Paris, Japan & France

 Founder and Director of Kengo Kuma & Associates, he's Reccognized as one of the masters of contextual architecture, Kengo Kuma is also one of the most important representatives of Japan on contemporary architectural scene.
 Has been awarded with numerous prizes and awards including the Global Award for Sustainable Architecture.